Efficiently Checking Alphabets in Kotlin

 The ASCII Advantage

-In Kotlin, the ASCII values of lowercase alphabets range from 97 to 122, while uppercase alphabets fall between 65 and 90.
-By leveraging this knowledge, you can craft concise and reliable checks for alphabets.
+In Kotlin, a char variable holds the ASCII value of a character, not the character itself.
+This crucial detail is key to writing efficient and effective code.
+The ASCII values of lowercase alphabets range from 97 to 122, while uppercase alphabets fall between 65 and 90.

 Example 1: The Traditional Approach